It isn’t time that heals grief as much as the actions you take in the time you have.

 I’m a bereavement counsellor for a leading charity, and have experienced first-hand how many people find that only talking about their grief isn’t always enough to get them to a new place.

 But I don’t tend to work with people for more than two to three months.
-Sometimes only three sessions can be enough to make a tremendous difference.
+Sometimes only three sessions can be enough to make a meaningful difference.
 Some stay longer, but mostly because they choose to focus on other key relationships and aspects of their lives, once they experience the difference this work can make to their sense of wellbeing.

-By the end of our time together, you will feel that you can handle the losses of life with resilience, with the tools we have learned and practised together.
+By the end of our time together, you will feel that you can handle the losses of life with confidence, with the tools we have learned and practised together.
 Most people who complete their work with me report feeling less emotional pain, much lighter, re-energised and ready to engage with life in a new way.

 “I feel very fortunate to have found this programme and I wholeheartedly believe that everyone would benefit from knowing the information and tools it makes available.”